viamrobotics/docs/docs/fleet/rbac.md

 | Remove a shared location                     | **Yes**                                                        | No           | **Yes**                                                        | No                | No          | No             |
 | Use Try Viam from within the org\*           | **Yes**                                                        | No           | No                                                             | No                | No          | No             |

-If a user has access to a child location but not its parent location, the user cannot see robots in the parent location.
+If a user has access to a child location but not its parent location, the user cannot see machines in the parent location.

 \*Users can only use Try Viam from within an organization they own because doing so creates a new location in the org.